 The best way to turn down the volume is to avoid turning it up in the first place.
 As with your car stereo, the potential for noise is always there, sure, but the noise itself is present only if we allow it to be—only if we crank the knob clockwise.
 Otherwise, silence reigns supreme.

-This essay was originally published in Minimalism Life.
+This essay was published in our side project, Minimalism Life.